SMMapa/LBYARCH-2/README.md

 Manaois:

 I wasn't able to test my asmkernel.asm
-I failed to create a C main program with initialization and correct call/passing parameters to C and x86-64
+I struggled to implement a C main program with initialization and correct call/passing parameters to x86-64.
+Wasn't able to check the time of execution.

 Vector Size (n)	            C Kernel Time (ms)            	ASM Kernel Time (ms)